GuildOfWeavers/distaff/docs/assembly.md

 #### Merkle authentication path
-As mentioned above, `mpath` instruction can be used to compute roots of Merkle authentication paths, but the semantics of this instruction are somewhat complicated and deserve a bit more explanation.
+As mentioned above, `smpath` and `pmpath` instructions can be used to compute roots of Merkle authentication paths, but the semantics of these instruction are somewhat complicated and deserve a bit more explanation.

+Both instructions work in a similar manner, but they are intended for different use cases.
+Specifically:

+* `smpath` instruction expects both the nodes of the Merkle authentication path and leaf index to be provided via input tapes `A` and `B`.
+* `pmpath` instruction expects only the nodes of the Merkle authentication path to be provided via input tapes `A` and `B`.
+The leaf index is expected to be provided via the stack.

+##### pmpath
-First, suppose we have a Merkle tree of depth 3 which looks like so:
+First, we'll describe `pmpath` instruction.
+Suppose we have a Merkle tree of depth 3 which looks like so:
 ```
            abcd
           /    \